Archive for February, 2007

-Well, that in the picture is actually the famous hedge on top of the hill!
+Well, the one in the picture is actually the famous hedge on top of the hill! 🙂

-It’s the hedge, “that excludes the greater part of my view of the farthest horizon“, illuminated by the sun in august and with the brick wall partially covering the view towards the Sibillini’s mountains.
+It’s the hedge, “that excludes the greater part of my view of the farthest horizon“, illuminated by the late august sun, with the brick wall partially covering the view towards the Sibillini’s mountains.

-Last summer in Recanati, the last stop of the Vespatour around Italy, I had the unexpected chance to climb upon the top of the hill which inspired Leopardi’s masterpiece, something made possible from 2003 thanks to the Centro Nazionale di Studi Leopardiani.
+Last summer in Recanati, the last stop of my Vespatour around Italy, I had the unexpected chance to climb upon the hill that inspired Leopardi’s masterpiece, something people can do since 2003 thanks to the Centro Nazionale di Studi Leopardiani.

-The picture is now on my office desk, it’s a suggestion to look beyond and to ask myself what that hedge is hiding, what surprises the future holds.
+The picture is now on my office desk and it inspires me to look beyond and ask myself what that hedge is hiding, what surprises the future holds.

-I even shot what you can see behind the hedge and I’ll put that picture online in the Vespatour’s gallery I’m setting up.
+I even shot what you can see behind the hedge and I’ll upload that picture in the Vespatour’s gallery I’m working on.

-Every now and then I shift my eyes from the monitor, I get lost in thoughts while gazing at the photo and I recall the Leopardi’s writings: “and sweet is the shipwreck in such a sea“…
+Every now and then I shift my eyes from the monitor, get lost in thoughts while staring at the photo and I recall Leopardi’s writings: “and sweet is the shipwreck in such a sea“…

-It really helps having a pleasant and comfortable working environment with little important things such as this!
+It really helps having a pleasant and comfortable working environment with little things such as this! 😉